rashidakamal/100daysofdata/01/README.md

 ![Radial Stacked bar chart showing the number of allegations by type.](output/radial_stacked_chart.png)

-There are about a million ways this chart could be improved -- and I would emphasize that THIS IS NOT A FINISHED CHART.
+There are about a million ways this chart could be improved -- and I would emphasize that **THIS IS NOT A FINISHED CHART**.
 However, for the sake of the PURPOSE of this "100 Days" endeavor, I think it's time to move on.

-For my next d3 chart, I do want to work with d3v5, but I think I'm going to first try to make the SIMPLEST bar charts or line charts for the next few datasets. \~LESSON LEARNED \~.
+For my next d3 chart, I do want to work with d3v5, but I think I'm going to first try to make the SIMPLEST bar charts or line charts for the next few datasets. \~LESSON LEARNED\~.

 ## Day 3: After Effects